37 Online Editing Jobs for Freelancers (Including Beginners)

 1) Fiverr

-Fiverr is a name you’ve probably heard.
+You’ve probably heard of Fiverr.
 But now, sellers offer services that cost well over five dollars.
 I started my proofreading career on this platform and gained valuable experience.
 What I love about Fiverr is not having to send proposals, which saves time.

 Fiverr takes 20% of your earnings.